Join the next trip

 You will be provided with a Traveller Agreement, which includes all terms and conditions to be examined and confirmed prior to departure.

-Key aspects of this Field Experience information include:
+Key aspects of this Insight Trip information include:

 - Child Protection

 - Health and Safety (including immunisations and pre-existing medical conditions)

 - Insight Trip deposits ($300 per person) are nonrefundable

 - Fifty percent of the Insight Trip cost will be required for cancellations less than three months before departure

 - One hundred percent of the Insight Trip cost will be required for cancellations less than one month before departure

 - Although rare, in the event that Compassion feels it is necessary to cancel a trip, a full refund will be given to all travellers